crcabanillas/rb/_posts/2011-04-08-hanna-a-review.markdown

 ---
 layout: post
 title: Hanna
 subtitle: A beautiful film whose plot you will not care about
+category: critique
 ---

 [Saoirse Ronan][] is _[Hanna][]_.
 Not knowing if there was ever another contender for the role you can't imagine anyone else playing this character.
 Raised in the forest to be something of a killing machine she is set to avenge her mother's murder.